chimpler/async-stream/README.md

 import asyncio

 async def run():
-    async with aiofiles.open('/tmp/animals.txt.bz2', 'rb') as in_fd:
+    async with asyncstream.open('/tmp/animals.txt.bz2', 'rb') as in_fd:
-        async with aiofiles.open('/tmp/animals.txt.snappy', 'wb') as out_fd:
+        async with asyncstream.open('/tmp/animals.txt.snappy', 'wb') as out_fd:
-            async with asyncstream.reader(in_fd, compression='bzip2') as reader:
+            async with asyncstream.reader(in_fd) as reader:
-                async with asyncstream.writer(out_fd, compression='snappy') as writer:
+                async with asyncstream.writer(out_fd) as writer:
                     async for name, color, age in reader: if color != 'white':
                             await writer.writerow([name, color, age * 2])